benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseCustom/README.md

 In previous examples, we've been using `Task` to wrap code that is side-effecting, deferring its effects until the the Eff program is interpreted, following the style of Haskell's `IO`.

-This style, whereby all IO is wrapped in a single catch all type, is coming under increasing challenge.
-It ought to be possible to be more descriptive about what type of external effects a program has, rather than simply acknowledging that they exist.
+This style, whereby all IO is wrapped in a single catch-all type, is coming under increasing challenge.
+It ought to be possible to be more descriptive about what type of external effects a program has, beyond simply acknowledging that they exist.

 In this example, we'll look at how custom effects can be used for this goal.
 We'll take the filesystem related operations